benshimonz/V1/README.md

 *“Any person that owns a blue car, his age is between 40 and 50, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month"*

 A pattern can be viewed as a query that can be executed against a graph database (similar to SELECT statement in SQL).
-The answer to such query is the [union of the] set of all the sub-graphs that conforms to the pattern's structure.
+The answer to such query is the [union of the elements of the] set of all the sub-graphs that conforms to the pattern's structure.

-A Pattern language defines the syntax for expressing patterns.
+A pattern language defines a syntax for expressing patterns.

-Pattern languages differs in the following anpects:
+Pattern languages differs in the following aspects:
 * Genericity - generic (e.g. schema-driven) or domain-specific
-* Representation - textual (structured / controlled Natural) or visual (AKA graphical, diagrammatic)
+* Representation - textual (structured / controlled natural) or visual (AKA graphical, diagrammatic)
 * Expressivity - The richness of the patterns that can be expressed, The expressivity is always limited (in a Gödelian sense)
 * Simplicity -  both for constructing new patterns and for understanding existing patterns
 * Efficiency - to parse and to find patterns